pyControl/docs/docs/index.md

 pyControl has the following dependencies:

-- Python 3  -  3.7.5 recomended as pyqtgraph is not currently compatible with 3.8.
+- Python 3  *(version 3.7.5 recomended as pyqtgraph is not currently compatible with 3.8)*
 - pyserial
 - numpy
 - pyqt5